-Many teens think that they don’t have enough time in the morning to make and eat a meal.
-If you’re running short on time, remember that some breakfast is better than no breakfast at all.
+Many teens struggle to find the time in the morning to make and eat a meal.
+If you’re running short on time, remember that some breakfast is better than no breakfast at all!
 Keep breakfast foods on hand that you can eat on the go.
-This may include foods such as granola bars, fruit, yogurt or yogurt smoothies, small cartons of low-fat milk or soy milk, small boxes of cereal, or trail mix.
-Breakfast time is one of the best times to spend together as a family as you can chat and relax before a busy day of work or studying.
+This may include foods such as granola bars, fruit, yogurt, smoothies, small cartons of milk, small boxes of whole grain cereal, or trail mix.

-Below are some breakfast ideas that you can take with you if you don’t have time to eat at home.
+Below are some additional breakfast ideas that you can “grab & go” if you don’t have time to have sit down breakfast.
 You can pack nonperishable foods, such as granola bars or cereal, in your bag the night before and just grab anything perishable, such as fresh fruit or yogurt, out of the refrigerator in the morning on your way out the door.

 - Peanut butter and jelly sandwich on whole grain bread

-- Low-fat cottage cheese cup with a piece of fruit
+- Cottage cheese cup with a piece of fruit

 - Yogurt smoothie with a granola bar

-- English muffin with almond butter and a carton of low-fat milk
+- English muffin with almond butter and a carton of milk

-- Whole grain cereal (in a to-go container) with low-fat milk and a piece of fruit
+- Whole grain cereal (in a to-go container) with milk and a piece of fruit

 The following breakfast recipes are from our “Quick and Easy Recipes for Teens” Cookbook:Scrambled Egg and Tomato Sandwich